adobeio/adobeio-documentation/events/using/cc-asset-event-setup.md

     ![Create an integration](../../img/CCA_Events_01.png "Create an integration")

-2. Select &ldquo;New integration&rdquo;.
-The &ldquo;Create a new integration" screen appears.
+2. Select **New integration.** The &ldquo;Create a new integration" screen appears.

     ![Choosing a new integration type](../../img/CCA_Events_02.png "Choosing a new integration type")

-3. Select &ldquo;Receive new real-time events&rdquo; and continue.
+3. Select **Receive new real-time events** and continue.

 4. Select an event provider: Since you&rsquo;re using your personal account, the only provider you&rsquo;ll see is Creative Cloud Assets.
-Choose &ldquo;Creative Cloud Assets&rdquo; and continue.
+Choose **Creative Cloud Assets** and continue.

     ![Selecting the provider](../../img/CCA_Events_03.png "Selecting the provider")

-5. You&rsquo;re offered one last chance to update an existing integration, if you have any; select &ldquo;New integration&rdquo; and continue.
+5. You&rsquo;re offered one last chance to update an existing integration, if you have any; select **New integration** and continue.

     ![Choosing a new integration type](../../img/CCA_Events_03.png "Choosing a new integration type")

 6. Enter details for the integration.
 Console needs a name and a description; these can be whatever you want, subject only to length restrictions.
-Choose &ldquo;Web&rdquo; for the platform and provide a redirect URI and a redirect URI pattern.
+Choose **Web** for the platform and provide a redirect URI and a redirect URI pattern.

     ![Entering integration details](../../img/CCA_Events_04.png "Entering integration details")